 In May 2016, Amma Abo Bakr spent 20 days in Denmark, most of this time in Copenhagen’s central square Kongens Nytorv.
 There, he created the large scale graffiti “The Lady’s Brigade 4” as part of Live Art Denmark’s project “COLAB”.

-Ammar, like the seven other artists in the project, was awarded a Danish mentor, Brian Mikkelsen, member of Folketing, the Danish parliament.
-Brian introduced Ammar to the Danish government and Danish politics.
-Ammar wished to relate in a site specific way to Denmark, Copenhagen and Kongens Nytorv, and to the mural, that was already there.
-The mural was a work by Henrik Dybdahl and Phuc van Dang on the wall opposite Hotel d’ Angleterre.
-See https://www.thedybdahl.com/pages/projects
+We brought Ammar, like the seven other artists in the project, together with a Danish mentor, Brian Mikkelsen, member of Folketing, the Danish parliament.
+Brian introduced Ammar to the Danish government and its politics.
+To relate to his experience of Denmark, Copenhagen and Kongens Nytorv in a site specific way, Ammar decided to overwrite a mural by Henrik Dybdahl and Phuc van Dang on a construction fence opposite Hotel d’ Angleterre.

-Henrik Dybdahl had printed on plastic plates of old pictures of King Nytorv and Phuc van Dang overlaid them with figures.
-Ammar Abo Bakr wished to adapt these, rather than having to start with a monochrome wall, Ammar Abo Bakr added a third layer.
-Based on his conversations with Brian Mikkelsen, the work on the wall evolved day after day, commenting on the daily news; almost like a newspaper.
+Henrik Dybdahl had printed historic pictures of King Nytorv on plastic plates and Phuc van Dang added a layer of graphic figures.
+Rather than start with a monochrome wall, Ammar Abo Bakr added a third layer.
+Based on his conversations with Brian Mikkelsen, the work on the wall evolved day after day, commenting on daily news, almost like a newspaper.

 Ammar Abo Bakr is a well-known muralist and graffiti artist in Egypt.
-His work depicts the Egyptian Revolution of 2011, Egyptian history, and Islamic culture.
-Throughout the revolution, Ammar Abo Bakr painted amidst resistance from the police force, which would cover his art with white paint as a sign of criminal justice.
-His work often challenges government regimes or injustices and is most famously found on Mohamed Mahmoud Street.
+Some focal points of his work are the Egyptian Revolution of 2011, Egyptian history, and Islamic culture.
+Throughout the revolution, Ammar Abo Bakr painted amidst resistance from the police force, who would cover his art with white paint as soon as they could get to it.
+His work often challenges government measures or injustices and is most famously found on Mohamed Mahmoud Street.